Mike Pence calls West Point grads the ‘best of the best’

 WEST POINT, N.Y.
-(AP) — Vice President Mike Pence has told the graduating class of the U.S. Military Academy that they are “the best of the best.”
+(AP) — Vice President Mike Pence told the most diverse graduating class in the history of the U.S. Military Academy on Saturday that they are “the best of the best.”

-Pence told the West Point graduates Saturday that as they accept “the mantle of leadership” their commander in chief, President Donald Trump, “will always have your back.”
+Pence congratulated the West Point graduates on behalf of President Donald Trump, and told them, “As you accept the mantle of leadership I promise you, your commander in chief will always have your back.
+President Donald Trump is the best friend the men and women of our armed forces will ever have.”

 More than 980 cadets became U.S. Army second lieutenants in the ceremony at West Point’s football stadium.

+He told the graduates that the world “is a dangerous place” and they should expect to see combat.

+“It is a virtual certainty that you will fight on a battlefield for America at some point in your life,” Pence said.
+“You will lead soldiers in combat.
+It will happen.
+Some of you will join the fight against radical Islamic terrorists in Afghanistan and Iraq.”
+He added, “Some of you may even be called upon to serve in this hemisphere.”

-The class was the most diverse in West Point’s history.
+The class was the most diverse in West Point’s history, and Pence said he wanted to acknowledge “the historic milestones that we’re marking today.”

 The 2019 cadets included 34 black women and 223 women, both all-time highs since the first female cadets graduated in 1980.
 The academy graduated its 5,000th woman Saturday.